Tracque/PLD-Wrapper/README.md

-PLD-Wrapper v1.2.0 was last tested to be compatible with the current versions of the above packages on the 25th of August 2024.
+PLD-Wrapper v1.2.1 was last tested to be compatible with the current versions of the above packages on the 30th of September 2024.
 As a reference, in case something breaks in future, you may want to compare the result of the command ```Pkg.status()``` to the below: